evilADevil/mas-local/README.md

 # MAS Local
  A few scripts to bring up a MAS Manage on OCP Local with DB2 in the cluster (there is also a version with an external MS SQL).
 If you want to watch a recording of the installation, it is available on YouTube [here](https://youtu.be/LrbPGrxxAvo).
+ Please note that the current version works from CRC 2.11.0 (OCP 4.11.17) on.

 ## Summary
 My team and I have decided to focus a bit on the problem of installing MAS on a laptop computer in a simple way.
 I've tried to interest people to pull together notes and explanations on how to do that, but got not a lot of help, so we spent some of our free time on that task.
 I hope you will find it useful, and that you'll help us in keeping it current and improve it.